chiarabuoncuore/abremipainters/sparql.md

 - *Query painter information by Name*

-The first query allowed us to search for regional painters whose names included “Chiarini” or “Michetti”
+The first query allowed us to search for regional painters whose names included “Chiarini” or “Michetti”.

 Functions used: **FILTER, REGEX AND UNION, DISTINCT, LIMIT**